Alwaki/AD_EYE/README.md

 # Important comment on how to build the workspace

-* To build the workspace type: cd catkin_ws in the terminal
+* Get into the workspace: cd catkin_ws in the terminal
 * Then build the workspace with the following command: catkin_make -DCMAKE_BUILD_TYPE=Release

 # How to launch the whole system